onzfonz/comp227/src/content/5/en/part5d.md

   },
 ```

-Now we can run our tests from the command line with the command <i>npm run test:e2e</i>
+Now we can run our tests from the command line with the command `npm run test:e2e`

 ![terminal output of running npm e2e tests showing passed](../../images/5/39x.png)

-Note that videos of the test execution will be saved to <i>cypress/videos/</i>, so you should probably git ignore this directory.
+Note that videos of the test execution will be saved to *cypress/videos/*, so you should probably git ignore this directory.

-The frontend and the test code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-11) branch <i>part5-11</i>.
+The frontend and the test code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-11) branch *part5-11*.

 </div>